AD7124 Console Application

 Introduction

 This page gives an overview of using the AD7124 Firmware Example with SDP-K1 EVAL board and AD7124 EVAL board.
-The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers (Mbed-OS) layer.
+The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.
+It support STM32 platform

-The Mbed Platform simplifies the overall software development process by providing the low level driver support.
-This reduces the hardware dependency as any Mbed enabled board can be used with same firmware with little modifications (precisely changing a pin mapping).
+The Platform simplifies the overall software development process by providing the low level driver support.
+This reduces the hardware dependency on any STM32 board can be used with same firmware with little modifications (precisely changing a pin mapping).

 Interface Diagram